CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 3: Build Infrastructure - Terraform Azure Example.md

 # Module 3: Build Infrastructure - Terraform Azure Example

-In this module, you will create a Terraform configuration to deploy an Azure resource group.
-This resource group is the foundation for the infrastructure you will build in the subsequent modules.
+In this module, you will learn about the basics of Terraform and initialize the Terraform configuration using Windows PowerShell.

 ## Install the Azure CLI tool